aw8563/Something-Awesome-Project/README.md

 - Explore alternate ways of password cracking that is independant of the login system.
 Im thinking of building my own keylogger.

-<u>Extensions </u>

-Research into stealing cookies and experimenting with it myself.

 In order to keep this project legal and ethical, I will not host my login system online, and I will only test password cracking attacks on my local machine.
 Furthermore, all programs that I develop for the purpose of password cracking I wil keep to myself and not distribute to anyone.
 If you want to clone this repo go ahead but make sure you use it properly!

 pip3 install -r requirements.txt to install dependencies